-This operator manual serves as the primary document for familiarising users with the parameters of the radio modem MW160, its properties, modifications and with the parameters of connecting parts.
-This controller is part of the MORSE system, is fully compatible with other modems, and because it is derived from previously developed types it has similar mechanical parameters to them, as well as all interfaces, the modem part and firmware.
-For this reason modem MR400 images are often used in other parts of the manual.
+This operator manual serves as the primary document for familiarising users with the parameters of the radio modem, its properties, modifications and with the parameters of connecting parts.
 In order to master all the functions of the radio modem and the MORSE system you should refer to other documents.

-Fig. 1: Radio modem MW160 with Cannon connectors
+Fig. 1: Radio modem MD160 with Cannon connectors, MD400 with Cannon connectors and MD300 with screw clamps